GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/user_manual/basic_starter_tutorial/03_optional_coordinate_system.md

 This should be a good default spherical coordiante system.
 For more information on how to derive this from the paramter listing and what the options are, please expand and read the dropbox above.

 In the following sections we will continue using the Cartesian coordinate system.
-We will also show this in  {ref}`part:user_manual:chap:basic_starter_tutorial:sec:17_spherical_models`, where we show how easy it is to switch between cartesian an spherical coordiante systems in our finished subdction example.
+We will also show this in  {ref}`part:user_manual:chap:basic_starter_tutorial:sec:17_spherical_models`, where we show how easy it is to switch between cartesian and spherical coordinate systems in our finished subduction example.
 ````